 GST in New Zealand

 GST was introduced in New Zealand in 1986.
-New Zealand follows a system where a single tax is charged on the supply of almost all the goods and services with fewer exemptions made.
+New Zealand follows a system where a single tax is charged on the supply of almost all goods and services with fewer exemptions made.
 The tax rate charged on goods and services is 15%.

 GST in Singapore